linux-system-roles/rhc/README.md

 for them.
 The references below only describe which keys exists and what they are for.

-For username/password, authentication, specify the `login` dictionary:
+For authenticating using username & password, specify the `login` dictionary using the following mandatory keys:
 ```yaml
 rhc_auth:
   login:
     username: "your-username"
     password: "your-password"
 ```
+using `rhc_organization` if needed.

-For activation keys authentication, specify the `activation_keys` dictionary, together with `rhc_organization`:
+For authenticating using activation keys, specify the `activation_keys` dictionary using the following mandatory keys, together with `rhc_organization`:
 ```yaml
 rhc_auth:
   activation_keys: